sovermind/selfDrivingCar/project5/an_uncertainty_planner/README.md

 The map will be a 2 D vector of `mapCell`.
 After get the information from the `lanes` topic, and using `cell_size`, it can divide the whole map into small cells.
 ##### 4. planning using ARA*
 there are two functions `finalPathGenerate` and `ARAstar`.
 The `finalPathGenerate` will set up epsilon and call `ARAstar` repeatedly until the epsilon falls to 1.
 The epsilon will be multiplied by a decreasing factor during each loop. `ARAstar` will generate a path using current epsilon value.
 This value will be multiplied to the herustic value so that it will find the path quickly.
 When generating the next successor point, I used motion primitives saved before and also using obstacles to determine if it is a valid successor point.
 To determine the obstacle collison, I used three circles to represent the whole car body.
 And I assume the obstacle cars have the same dimension as the ego vechicle.
 Thus, by checking if the six circles' radius, I can determine if there's collision.
 If there is collision, I won't put that successor into the successor list.
+##### 5. adding the time state to the planner
+Different from project 3, now it will take time as additional state.
+Therefore, for obstacles, now for each time step, it will have different positions.
+To store and use this information, I used a map with key = time, value = vector of obstacles.
+When performing the collision detect, use the time at that time step, to search for the positions of all obstacles.
+When tracing back the point of all motion primitives' points, use the current time step plus the corresponding increment of that motion primitive point.
+One last need to be sure is since the obstacles are published with a 5 seconds delay and will not be starting at the same time as the planner, need to take that time and sync with the planner's starting time.
+So that in Rviz, the planner's route will show up correctly.